jasp-stats/jaspDescriptives/inst/help/Descriptives.md

 #### Likert plots
 - Displays a horizontally stacked bar chart showing the contribution of levels within a variable in percent.
 Order of levels depends on defined order in the JASP data table.
 A legend below the graph provides an overview of levels and their respective colors in the graph.
   - The y-axis represents the variables used, the x-axis represents the percentages.
 Percentage contribution of all lower-order (below the middle level) and higher-order (above the middle level) levels are displayed on their respective side of the graph.
   - The graph displays percentages on the x-axis as positive in both directions.
-Reason for the chosen display (in two directions) is the graphs usefulness in survey research where levels often follow a likert based order (e.g., high - low, likely - unlikely, agreement - disagreement).
+Reason for the chosen display (in two directions) is the graphs usefulness in survey research where levels often follow a Likert based order (e.g., high - low, likely - unlikely, agreement - disagreement).
 Therefore, the graph contains a split between levels at their median.
   - The number of variable levels determines the number of layers displayed.
 Layers represent the percentage distribution of the levels of the variable under investigation.
   - If the variables contain an uneven amount of levels, the middle level is displayed as a grey block in the middle of the stacked bar with its percentage contribution on top.
 - Available font sizes: normal, small, medium, large.

-#### Density plots
+#### Frequency plots
-- Diplays the distribution of a numeric variable.
-If other nominal or ordinal variables are included, different distributions representing different values of the other variable are displayed in the same plot.
+- Displays the distribution of a numeric variable by either a density or histogram plot.
-- The y-axis represents the probability density for the kernel density estimation (probability per unit on the x-axis), the x-axis represents the variables used.
+	- Density: The y-axis represents the probability density for the kernel density estimation (probability per unit on the x-axis).
+	- Histogram: The y-axis represents the frequency
+		- When separate frequencies are specified, the bars can be combined in various ways: Stack (stacked), Identify (behind each other), Dodge (next to each other).
+- The x-axis represents the variables used.
 - Appearance can be manipulated by adjusting color palette and transparency.

 #### Frequency Tables (nominal and ordinal variables)